anokic/ryzen-hackintosh/README.md

 **You CAN NOT use SMBIOS from this repository, it MUST be unique for every macOS installation**

+***NOT FORGET THE NOTE ABOVE***

 ## Dual monitor / External monitor / Multi Monitor setup issues
-I have came upon a sudden and a restless problem.
-I have two monitors LG and Philips.
-When my computer boots up inside 'Login Menu' first monitor whole screen starts blinking.
-The second monitor is offline sometimes even he blinks.
+I have came upon a sudden and a restless problem only when more then one monitor is plugged in.
+I have two monitors `LG 32"` and `Philips 27"` both `DisplayPort`.
+When my computer boots up inside `login screen` first monitors screen starts blinking.
+The second monitor is black but blinking trying to connect. fter some time the second monitor goes offline or like in few casses it sorts itself out and the monitors work.
+If i unplug and plug back the cables bunch of times i can resolve.

-I have resolved the issue by installing [**RDM**](https://github.com/avibrazil/RDM)
+In the issue was resolved by installing [**RDM**](https://github.com/avibrazil/RDM)
-Then tinkering with both displays resolution and refresh rate.
-After two days the problem was over and the solution proved to be easier then i previously thought.
+Then tinkering with both displays resolution and refresh rate the problem was solved and blinking/trying to connect stopped.
+Maybe he needed a saved configuration for the monitors.
+I'm not sure anymore.
+I'm glad if this helped you.

 To switch to another patch search for `mtrr_update_action` in `config.plist`.
 Then set `Enabled` to `true` for patch which you want to use.
 Remember to set `Enabled` to `false` for second PAT patch.
 Don't try to use them both at the same time, it won't work.

-## Adobe applications fix
+## Adobe problems fix
 Adobe applications crash on AMD Hackintoshes due to missing intel_fast_memset instructions.
 Follow [**this guide**](https://gist.github.com/mikigal/8e1f804fcd7dbafbded2f236653be7c8) to get it working!

 ## Guides

-## Credits
+## All rights go to:
 **Software:**
  - [[Bootloader] OpenCore](https://github.com/acidanthera/OpenCorePkg)
  - [[Resources] Picker GUI](https://github.com/acidanthera/OcBinaryData/tree/master/Resources)